vince-bourgmayer/electron-test/RESUME.md

 I allow user to open the link of the current door directly in the official OS browser.
 (Implementation of US14) thanks to `shell.openExternal(url)`

+Change Licence to MIT Licence because I just gave a look at unlicence and I didn't know what it is.

 ## 16/11/2017
 Project work as expected for now.